s4l1h/vue-toastr/README.md

 # vue-toastr

-> This is vue-toastr which works only with Vue 2.0. vue-toastr@2.0.0
+> This is vue-toastr which works only with Vue 2.0. vue-toastr@2.0.2

 > For the Vue 1.x see the [1.0 branch](https://github.com/s4l1h/vue-toastr/tree/1.0). vue-toastr@1.0.4

-Master branch work with vue 2.0

-For development run this command: ""npm run dev"" and open in browser http://localhost:8080/webpack-dev-server/indexDev.html

 ### Development Setup